Written by: Doug Published: 24th March 2020, last updated: 25th November 2022

 The only named person on the website is Ms Katerina Yip, although this appears to be a spoof page written for the purposes of providing amusement rather than information for customers.

 Although they are charging $50, the standard offering is only a downloadable certificate.
-Anything printed costs extra.
+Anything printed costs $30 extra and a frame costs an additional $59!

 It seems they are only pretending to have a presence in Scotland.
 There is no way of telling if they’ve ever even visited the country.